tubearchivist/docs/mkdocs/docs/installation/docker-for-beginners.md

+---
+description: Docker and docker compose for beginners.
+---

 A collection of generic knowledge about Docker targeted at beginners.
 These concepts do not _only_ apply to this project but this project is used as an example.

 ## Compose File